Jiikiam/Ethical-Hacking-Course/h1 Hacker Warmup/h1HackerWarmup.md

 ## x) Lue/katso ja tiivistä (Read/watch and summarize).
 (Santos et al: The Art of Hacking (Video Collection): [..]
 4.3 Surveying Essential Tools for Active Reconnaissance.
 Hutchins et al 2011: Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains, chapters Abstract, 3.2 Intrusion Kill Chain.)

-active reconnaissance differs from passive recon because now your actions can be seen and packets are sent to the target new work.
+Active reconnaissance differs from passive recon because now your actions can be seen and packets are sent to the target new work.
 (The illegal part starts)

-Active recon.
-Can be noticed unlike passive recon.
+Active recon can be noticed unlike passive recon.
 - Port scanning some new info and maybe include some passive recon info
 - Vulnerability scans
-- Often can be noticable, but a lot of times no one doesnt look the logs
+- Often can be noticable, but mentioned that many times no one doesn't look the logs

-Video states that active recon is very important part of the hacking process Methology
+Video states that active recon is very important part of the hacking process

+Methology
 Port Scanning
   - confirm passive recon phase open ports and find more open ports (!!nmap!!)/ Masscan fastest port scanner.
 Not as versitile as nmap.
 Udpprotoscanner for udp ports.